Dodgers 10, Mets 2 – 2024 NLCS Game 4: Mookie’s 4-hit, 4-RBI day backs Yamamoto as the Dodgers are one win away

 ======

-On the other side was Yoshinobu Yamamoto, coming off a heroic Game 5 performance in the NLDS, and he unfortunately began in a similar way.
+On the other side was Yamamoto, coming off a heroic Game 5 performance in the NLDS, and he unfortunately began in a similar way.
 The game was tied up again in a hurry as Mark Vientos absolutely smashed a ball to center for a 1-1 tie, though Yamamoto did get a pair of strikeouts in the 1st.

-Thankfully, the Dodgers were next to strike.
-After a 2nd in which Quintana gave up just a walk, the bats came right back in the 3rd to take a lead.
-A one-out unintentional intentional walk to Shohei was followed by a Mookie Betts single, thought Teoscar Hernandez striking out put the rally on the verge.
-However, Tommy Edman doubled to left to score a run, and Enrique Hernandez followed by grounding a single off Francisco Lindor‘s glove for another run to make it 3-1.
+A one-out unintentional intentional walk to Shohei was followed by a Mookie single, though Teoscar Hernandez striking out put the rally on the verge.
+However, Edman doubled to left to score a run, and Enrique Hernandez followed by grounding a single off Francisco Lindor‘s glove for another run to make it 3-1.

 The rally wasn’t done there, as the runners were still cornered, and they were loaded after a Max Muncy walk.
 However, Will Smith popped foul to end the threat with Quintana on the ropes.